-What is an admissions committee’s message or intent behind limiting an “essay” answer to 100, 200, or 300 characters?
+What is an admissions committee’s message or intent in limiting an “essay” answer to 100, 200, or 300 characters?
 Just the facts, please.
-In fact, just the key facts.
+Actually, just the key facts.

 No adornment, no backstory, no extended rationale.

 In working with clients on such questions, for example the CBS short answer goals question, I’ve been struck by how hard providing “just the facts” really is – it’s counterintuitive, it’s letting go.
-It makes the writer feel, well, a little naked out there.
-Adornment, backstory, rationale – those are the comfortable “clothes” now in a heap on the floor.
+It can make the writer feel a little naked.
+The explanations and motivations and reasons – those comfortable “clothes” are discarded, in a heap on the floor.

 So how do you give the admissions readers what they want – while simultaneously serving your goal of creating a compelling application that differentiates and distinguishes you?

 Here are 7 unadorned tips to answer that question:

-1. Read the question carefully and weigh each word, to make sure you’re answering the exact question.
-(Seems obvious, right?
-But I’ve witnessed many very smart people misread the question or simply disregard the question, with predictable results.)
+- Read the question carefully and weigh each word, to make sure you’re answering the exact question.
+(Seems obvious?
+I’ve witnessed many very smart people misread the question or simply disregard the question.)

 - Short doesn’t mean easy.
 The opposite is often true.
 Allocate and devote some up-front thinking time to what you’ll say.
 The fewer words you have, the greater weight each word carries.